-(c) Innovative and comprehensive approaches to break the cycle of poverty are necessary for creating opportunities for children to succeed and ultimately to help turn around poor neighborhoods.

-- (d) Long-term investments in underserved children's academic, social, and health development and the strengthening of a system of family and community support shared by various stakeholders are also needed to sustain the future of our communities. - (e) The Harlem Children's Zone in New York has demonstrated the lasting benefits of developing a network of support services to revitalize an entire community focusing on the social, health, and educational development of children. - (f) The Federal Promise Neighborhood Initiative, inspired by the Harlem Children's Zone, seeks to develop a cradle-to-career pipeline of support services in specific neighborhoods that will transform communities. - (g) Out of more than 50 communities in California that applied for the Federal Promise Neighborhood Initiative grant, 12 eight communities in California were selected to receive planning or implementation grants. - (h) Many of the communities that were not selected by the federal government continue to work on developing community plans because cross-community planning provides lasting benefits in aligning and maximizing resources in a community. - (i) Establishing a network of services to serve specific families breaks down many unnecessary barriers in the effective delivery of programs and services. - (j) The alignment of local, state, and federal resources can maximize existing dollars and better serve specific communities. - (k) Central to the development of the Harlem Children's Zone and the Federal Promise Neighborhood Initiative has been the use of data to drive real-time decisionmaking and program improvement. - 11751. (a) The California Promise Neighborhood Initiative is hereby established to develop a system of 40 "promise" neighborhoods "promise neighborhoods" throughout California to support children's development from cradle to career.
-Participation in this initiative is voluntary. - (b) The purpose of the California Promise Neighborhood Initiative is to significantly improve the outcomes and opportunities for children and their families living in California's most distressed neighborhoods and to transform those communities.
-By using results-driven accountability and leveraging federal, state, local, 3 and private resources, the state will seek to provide children and 4 their families in these neighborhoods with access to a community-based continuum of high-quality services and practices based on the best available evidence, which will address the needs of children from birth through college and career.
+- (c) Innovative and comprehensive approaches to break the cycle of poverty are necessary for creating opportunities for children to succeed and ultimately to help turn around poor neighborhoods. - (d) Long-term investments in underserved children's academic, social, and health development and the strengthening of a system of family and community support shared by various stakeholders are also needed to sustain the future of our communities. - (e) The Harlem Children's Zone in New York has demonstrated the lasting benefits of developing a network of support services to revitalize an entire community through focusing on the educational, social, and health, and educational development of children. - (f) The Federal Promise Neighborhood Initiative, inspired by the Harlem Children's Zone, seeks to develop a cradle-to-career pipeline of support services in specific neighborhoods that will transform communities. - (g) Out of more than 50 communities in California that applied for the Federal Promise Neighborhood Initiative grant, eight communities in California were selected to receive planning or implementation grants. - (h) Many of the communities that were not selected by the federal government continue to work on developing community plans because cross-community planning provides lasting benefits in aligning and maximizing resources in a community. - (i) Establishing a network of services to serve specific families breaks down many unnecessary barriers in the effective delivery of programs and services. - (j) The alignment of local, state, and federal resources can maximize existing dollars and better serve specific communities. - (k) Central to the development of the Harlem Children's Zone and the Federal Promise Neighborhood Initiative has been the use of data to drive real-time decisionmaking and program improvement. - 11751. (a) The California Promise Neighborhood Initiative is hereby established to develop a system of up to 40 "promise neighborhoods" throughout California to support children's

-AB 1178 -4 -
+AB 1178 -4-